 The Crisis In Children's Social Care Conference: October 25th 2025

-Join the discussion: has parent blame contributed to the crisis in children’s social care?
+Watch and join the discussion: has parent blame contributed to the crisis in children’s social care?

 Understanding Parent Blame: Institutional Failure and Complex Trauma was published in July 2025 by Policy Press.